 Kindness is Contagious

 A funny thing happens when you start doing good things for the world.
 You’ll find that people want to be a part of those new good vibes you start giving off.
 When friends and family hear you talk about your volunteer adventures it inspires them to either join you or seek their own.
-There’s nothing like an Instagram of you and a baby piglet to make everyone you know want to go work on a farm.
+There’s nothing like an Instagram of you and a baby piglet to make everyone you know want to go work on a sanctuary.
 When you show people the good that you are doing for others and the benefits you are also reaping for yourself it opens their eyes to the possibility of their own value.

 How to Start?